Sample-afk/DyNetiKAT_Tracer/README.md

       - please run the following commands:
         - `sudo apt install dos2unix`
         - `dos2unix install.sh`
-        > Note: dos2unix is a tool that changes files from windows encoding to unix encoding (in this case it will change unrecognized `\r` to something that unix system can understand).
+        > Note: dos2unix is a tool that changes files from windows encoding to unix encoding (in this case it will change unrecognized `\r` to something that a unix based system can understand).
       - and run the `bash install.sh` again.
   5. to check instalation run `bash run_test.sh`, you should get the following output: